raspberrypilearning/green-goals/en/step_2.md

 Now follow each task given below.

+A group of blocks joined together is called a script.
 The **Main Panda** sprite will have two scripts.
-The first script will set up the animation sequence for the backdrops.
-The second script is for the **Main Panda** sprite to continue its animation through the five green goals.

 --- task ---

-Create the first script for **Main Panda**.
-In the `Events`{:class="block3events"} blocks menu, select the following blocks: `when green flag clicked`{:class="block3events"} and `broadcast message1`{:class="block3events"}.
-Click on the dropdown in `broadcast message1`{:class="block3events"} block and select new message then title it 'next'.
+The first script will set up the animation sequence. **Main Panda** will broadcast a message to the sprites.
+To create the first script, select the following blocks from the `Events`{:class="block3events"} blocks menu: `when green flag clicked`{:class="block3events"} and `broadcast message1`{:class="block3events"}.
+Click on the dropdown in `broadcast message1`{:class="block3events"} block and select new message then title it 'next':

 ```blocks3
 when green flag clicked